Fine-Tuning Phi-2 with LoRA and QLoRA

 Recent versions of Transformers prefer a BitsAndBytesConfig object over the load_in_8bit=True shortcut.
 The shortcut still works but may emit a deprecation warning.

-Tokenize the dataset, copying input_ids into labels (for causal language modeling the model predicts its own input shifted by one):
+We tokenize the dataset and copy input_ids into labels.
+For causal language modeling, the model predicts its own input shifted by one:

 PYTHON